dtankdempse/m3u-playlist-proxy/README.md

 ## Recommended Setup for Windows Users

-For Windows users, this is the recommended method to use the M3U Playlist Proxy
+For Windows users, this is the recommended method to use the M3U Playlist Proxy.

 https://github.com/user-attachments/assets/5888656b-1dee-4dd2-8494-541c2934657d